 Huson is a tiny town located in the state of Montana.
 With a population of 256 people and just one neighborhood, Huson is the 136th largest community in Montana.

-Because occupations involving physical labor dominate the local economy, Huson is generally considered to be a blue-collar town.
-77.27% of the Huson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Huson, you'll notice that it is more blue-collar than most other communities in America.
+77.27% of Huson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Huson is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Huson who work in personal care services (13.64%), law enforcement and fire fighting (9.09%), and office and administrative support (0.00%).

 The overall crime rate in Huson is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.